Getting your Trinity Audio player ready... |

 Don’t Try to Predict Which SAT Math Topics You’ll See

-If you have been studying for the SAT for some time, you’ve seen the official practice questions that College Board has released.
-Thus, you may have a solid sense of the kinds of questions you might see on the SAT.
+If you have been studying for the SAT, you’ve seen many of the College Board’s official practice questions.
+Thus, you may have a sense of the kinds of questions you might see on the SAT.
 However, the exact makeup of your SAT is difficult to predict.
-The fact is, what you see is going to be somewhat random.

-Despite College Board’s releasing numerous official SATs, you can’t assume that what you see on those exams will be exactly what you see on test day.
-For example, if you see a unit circle question on a practice exam, there is no guarantee that you will see one on your exam.
-There are 8 official practice exams that College Board has released, for a total of 58 x 8 = 464 math questions on those exams.
-Your SAT will contain just 58 questions.
-So there are many questions on practice tests that you will not see on your SAT.
-Likewise, those 464 practice questions do not encompass every question type that you could encounter on the SAT.
+Despite the release of numerous official SATs, you can’t assume that what you see on those exams will be exactly what you see on test day.
+For example, the College Board has released 7 official digital practice exams, for a total of 44 x 7 = 308 math questions on those exams.
+Additionally, the College Board has released 3 paper SAT tests, which provide you with 44 x 3 = 132 additional math questions.
+In contrast, your SAT will contain just 44 math questions.
+Thus, there are many questions on practice tests that you will not see on your SAT.
+Likewise, those 440 practice questions do not encompass every possible question type you can encounter on the SAT.

-So, if you’re wondering, “What math is on the SAT the most?,” unfortunately there is no specific answer to that question.
-What does all this mean?
-Well, let’s not play roulette with what you learn for the SAT.
-To set yourself up for success, learn all SAT math topics.
+Therefore, if you’re wondering, “What math is on the SAT the most?” unfortunately, there is no specific answer to that question.
+To set yourself up for success, learn all SAT math categories.

 TTP PRO TIP: